-The CORBA POA specification [2] allows server applications to register servant manager objects that activate servants on demand, rather than creating all servants before listening for requests.
+The CORBA POA specification [1] allows server applications to register servant manager objects that activate servants ondemand, rather than creating all servants before listening for requests.
 There are two types of servant managers in CORBA:

-- Servant activators, which provide a hook method called incarnate that creates a servant the first time an object is accessed by a client. - Servant locators, which provide two hook methods called preinvoke and postinvoke that are invoked by a POA to create a servant for every request on an object.
-Figure 5 illustrates how servant locators are used in the CORBA Component Model to perform various resource management activities before dispatching an operation to a servant.
+• Servant activators, which provide a hook method called incarnate that creates a servant the first time an object is accessed by a client.

+• Servant locators, which provide a hook method called preinvoke that are invoked by a POA to create a servant for every request on an object.
+Figure 5 illustrates how servant locators are used in a CORBA application to perform various resource management activities before dispatching an operation to a servant.